 Microsoft OneDrive features and pricing

-There are various purchase options available if you would like to use OneDrive’s cloud storage solutions.
+There are various purchase options available if you would like to use OneDrive’s storage solutions.

 On the business side, you can access 1TB of storage for $5 per user, per month or unlimited storage for $10 per user, per month.

-Alternatively, go for a Microsoft 365 Business Basic ($5 per user, per month) or Microsoft 365 Business Standard ($12/50 per user, per month) plan for 1TB of storage and access to various other apps and features.
+Alternatively, go for a Microsoft 365 Business Basic or Microsoft 365 Business Standard plans for 1TB of storage and access to various other apps and features.

 Pros and cons of Microsoft OneDrive